a1anw0ng/allersafe/allersafe/README.md

 AllerSafe helps people with dietary restrictions and allergies find safe food alternatives by scanning products and meals.

+## Important Note

+⚠️ **This app only works with food products that have their brand labeling and packaging visible.** The ideal use case is photographing packaged products at a grocery store where the ingredient list, nutrition label, and allergen warnings are clearly visible.
+The AI analyzes this packaging information to detect allergens accurately.

 ## Features

 ### Currently Implemented